pytest-dev/plugincompat/README.md

 The steps above are executed for some Python and pytest versions, resulting in a matrix of plugin x Python x pytest compatibility.

-We use [travis](https://travis-ci.org) to execute the tests and post the results.
+[Travis](https://travis-ci.org) is used to execute the tests and post the results.
 The web page is hosted by [heroku](https://www.heroku.com) at http://pytest-plugs.herokuapp.com.

+## Updating ##

+A [heroku scheduler](https://addons.heroku.com/scheduler) job runs once a day that executes the `heroku_update.bash` script.

+The main job of this script is to run `update_index.py`, which is reponsible for querying `pypi` and updating `index.txt` with latest pytest plugin information.
+This file is then pushed back to GitHub which will trigger a new [travis](https://travis-ci.org) build.

 ## Details ##